19 February 2024

 Former prime minister Thaksin Shinawatra was released on parole early yesterday morning, and today he appeared at the Office of the Attorney General to answer charges of lèse-majesté that were first filed in 2016.
 He was released on 500,000 baht bail, and the Attorney General will announce on 10th April whether he will be indicted.

-The lèse-majesté case stems from an interview Thaksin gave on 21st May 2015 to The Chosun Daily (조선일보), a South Korean newspaper, during which he accused members of the Privy Council of orchestrating the 2006 and 2014 coups.
+The lèse-majesté case stems from an interview Thaksin gave on 21st May 2015 to The Chosun Daily (조선일보), a South Korean newspaper, during which he implied that members of the Privy Council had orchestrated the 2014 coup.
 (He had made similar claims in earlier interviews: on 20th April 2009, he told the Financial Times newspaper that the Privy Council “started the whole process” of the 2006 coup, a comment he repeated in Tom Plate’s book Conversations with Thaksin.)

 The Chosun Daily video was not the first newspaper interview that led to lèse-majesté charges against Thaksin.
 In a 9th November 2009 interview with The Times, when King Rama IX was still on the throne, he agreed with the interviewer that the reign of Rama IX’s successor “will be a “shining” age”.
 As a result, lèse-majesté charges were filed against both Thaksin and Times journalist Richard Lloyd Parry.